Pseudoscope: Purpose

 In the 1800s Charles Wheatstone coined the name from the Greek ψευδίς σκοπειν – 'false view'.
 The device was used to explore his theory of stereo vision.

 Basically, pseudoscopic vision is three-dimensional vision in reverse.
 For example, in aerial photography, swimming pools appear to look like buildings and buildings appear to look like swimming pools.
 In red and green plotters like the Kelsh and Multiplex this is achieved by reversing the lenses on the 3D glasses.
 The images will be reverse order.
 The right image will be viewed through the left eye, and the left image will be through the right eye.

 Effect

 Switching the two pictures in a standard stereoscope changes all the elevated parts into depressions, and vice versa.
 The pseudoscope also changes convex into concave, and high-relief into low-relief.

 History

 Before the pseudoscope itself was created intentionally, it existed in binocular instruments as an imperfection.
-The first binocular microscope was invented by the Capuchin monk Cherubin d'Orleans.
+The first binocular microscope was invented by the Capuchin friar Cherubin d'Orleans.
 Because his instrument consisted of two inverting systems, it produced a pseudoscopic impression of depth by accident, although not recognized by microscopists of the time.